Fleker/CumulusTV/README.md

 <img src='https://cloud.githubusercontent.com/assets/3291635/9031614/2a2534ba-3983-11e5-900f-a8cb99f3bf40.png' width='640px'/>

+CumulusTV is a service that allows users to add `HLS` (HTTP Live Streaming) files and play them through the Live Channels app on Android TV.
+Channels can be added through Android TV, or sync your data with Google Drive and edit the data on any computer.

+## Contributing
+This is a community project.
+I welcome any other developers to contribute to this project as well, whether in the form of a web app, a phone app, or on the Android TV app.
+You can create an issue here, or send inquires @HandNF on Twitter.

 ## Download it Now
 The app is available for free on <a href="https://play.google.com/apps/testing/com.felkertech.n.cumulustv">Google Play</a> as a beta.
 Anyone who downloads and uses the beta will be using the most recent <a href="https://github.com/Fleker/CumulusTV/releases">release</a>.